 - Supporting education and training providers in the improvement process.
-During an inspection, our professional conversations and recommendations help to inspire and support improvement. - Dedicated Link Inspectors informally visit each further education and work-based learning provider annually.
+During an inspection and interim visits, our professional conversations and recommendations help to inspire and support improvement. - Dedicated Link Inspectors informally visit each further education and work-based learning provider annually.
 Link Inspectors develop our relationship with these sectors, monitor performance and progress, evaluate against agreed common themes, and identify and share effective practice. - Local Authority Link Inspectors (LALIs) monitor and challenge local authorities about the performance and progress of their schools and education services.
 LALIs work constructively with the authority and share effective practice where relevant.
-We also have link inspectors to oversee the work of the four regional educational consortia in challenging and supporting schools to improve.
 Audit Wales are involved in all our LGES inspections.

-- Using Peer Inspectors, enabling senior leaders to gain experience from other providers and to train with us annually.
-Peer Inspectors are invaluable to us they help create shared understanding and expectations across education.
-With around 1,000 Peer Inspectors across all providers, they have an opportunity to see practice different from their own honing their analytical skills and understanding to help them build capacity across their sector.
-We also train them to take part in our thematic inspection reviews.
-As part of developing our inspection framework, we will also carry out an evaluation and review of the contribution that being a Peer Inspector makes to personal and professional learning, and its role in supporting a self-improving system. - Challenge Advisors who were introduced in 2014 whom we will continue to deploy on certain primary and secondary inspections - Involving current practitioners (senior leaders) as nominees on inspections.
+- We train Peer Inspectors annually and involve them in our inspection work, enabling senior leaders to gain experience from other providers.
+Peer Inspectors are invaluable to us - they help create shared understanding and expectations across education.
+With around 1,000 Peer Inspectors across all providers, they have an opportunity to see practice different from their own - honing their analytical skills and understanding to help them build capacity across their sector.
+We also train them to take part in our thematic inspection reviews. - We will continue to work with school improvement partners and will continue to deploy on certain primary and secondary inspections. - We will work with current practitioners (senior leaders) as nominees on inspections.
 They are the link between the provider and the inspection team.
-Our headteacher reference groups across each sector play an important role in informing and influencing our inspection arrangements and help us to engage with senior leaders regularly.
+Our headteacher reference group allows us to engage with senior leaders regularly and gather feedback and valuable insights about various elements of our work. - We want to work with more education professionals from ethnic minority backgrounds and introduced our Ethnic Minority Leaders Development Programme in 2023, providing experience of inspection to help develop their critical skills in evaluation and improvement.

-- Identifying effective practice from our inspection and thematic work and sharing this online and at conferences. - Publishing inspection outcomes data which providers can use to search, export, analyse and benchmark their own performance - Inspection Wales a commitment of joint working between us and the other three main inspection, audit and regulatory bodies in Wales.
-Our shared aim is to support better outcomes for people, protecting their interests by reporting impartially on public services.
+• Identifying effective practice from our inspection and thematic work - sharing this on our website, in the HMCI's annual report and at external events.

+- Publishing questionnaire response summaries to allow providers to analyse and benchmark their own performance. - Inspection Wales a commitment of joint working between us and the other three main inspection, audit and regulatory bodies in Wales.
+Our shared aim is to support better outcomes for people, protecting their interests by reporting impartially on public services. - SICI We engage regularly with the UK and Irish Inspectorates and with national and regional inspectors of education in Europe who are members of the Standing International Conference of Inspectorates (SICI).
+We feed into discussions sharing and discussing practice and current challenges from the education and training sector in Wales.